Executive Presence – The Myth and the Reality

 You can’t change who you are but you can change how you are.

-- Start with assessing how you’re perceived by others and how well you come across in daily interactions.
+- Start with assessing how you’re perceived by others.
 Get feedback from trusted friends or colleagues to help address any blind spots.

 - Develop greater mindfulness in your day to day activities.
-Learn to recognise – and avoid – your derailers to enable you to manage stress and stay focused throughout your day.
+Learn to recognise – and avoid – your derailers, so you can stay focused and maintain your composure.

 - Work on your public speaking and storytelling skills to enable you to present your ideas more clearly and compellingly.

-- Develop your listening skills and make a point of participating fully in meetings and Webexes, rather than having one eye on your phone.
+- Develop your listening skills and make a point of participating fully in meetings, rather than having one eye on your phone.

 All of the above will, of course, take time.
-You can’t develop presence from reading a book – or a blog for that matter.
-But with physiological, psychological and situational mastery, you will slowly (and, most importantly, surely) gain the deep-rooted inner confidence at the heart of real presence – whatever adjective you choose to put in front of the word.
+You can’t develop presence from reading a book – or a blog for that matter – but with greater physiological, psychological and situational mastery, you will slowly gain the deep-rooted inner confidence at the heart of real presence – whatever adjective you choose to put in front of the word.